 - Place the egg whites, salt, and lemon juice in a bowl and beat until stiff peaks form.
-With the mixter still running, gradually add the sugar until well combined.
-Spread the mixture on top of the pie filling and broil for 1 minute, or until the meringue is lightly brown.
+With the mixer still running, gradually add the sugar until well combined.
+Spread the meringue topping on top of the pie filling and broil for 1 minute, or until the meringue is lightly brown.

 - Serve immediately or return to the freezer.